-17 Best Low Carb Nuts + Seeds
+17 Best Keto Nuts + Seeds

-Here is the low down on the insane benefits of low carb nuts according to the Mayo Clinic: nuts are: LOADED with protein, contain the “good kind” of fats (both monounsaturated and polyunsaturated), are rich in omega-3 fatty acids, fibrous (to substantially fill you up!) and are packed with antioxidants, among other heart healthy and cholesterol lowering benefits.
+Here is the low down on the insane benefits of keto nuts according to the Mayo Clinic: nuts are: LOADED with protein, contain the “good kind” of fats (both monounsaturated and polyunsaturated), are rich in omega-3 fatty acids, fibrous (to substantially fill you up!) and are packed with antioxidants, among other heart healthy and cholesterol lowering benefits.

 Nuts (1 oz) # of Nuts Carbs Fiber Net Carbs